top of page

 • 2 min read

-Most software fails in the real world, not because it is poorly built, but because it is built on assumptions that reality does not honor.
+Most software fails in the real world.
+This is not always due to poor construction.
+Often, it stems from assumptions that reality does not honor.

-Systems are designed around ideal workflows, clean data, and predictable behavior.
+Systems are typically designed around ideal workflows, clean data, and predictable behavior.
+However, real environments rarely provide these conditions.

 Why Real-World Data Breaks Software Assumptions

-• Humans improvise when systems don’t fit reality
+• Humans improvising when systems don’t fit reality

 Why “Edge Cases” Become the Primary Workflow

-The system continues to operate, but no longer reflects reality.
+The system may continue to operate, but it no longer reflects reality.

 How Resilient Systems Are Designed

-Systems that hold up under real-world pressure share three traits:
+Systems that withstand real-world pressure share three key traits:

-4. Operations continue even when data is incomplete.
+2. Tolerance for Imperfect Inputs: Operations can continue even when data is incomplete.

 The Long-Term Risk of Fragile Design